peer-base/peer-base/README.md

 Arguments:
 * `collaborationName`: string: should uniquely identify this collaboration in the whole world
 * `type`: a string, identifying which type of CRDT should be used.
 Use [this reference table in the delta-crdts package](https://github.com/ipfs-shipyard/js-delta-crdts#types).
-* `options`: object, mandatory.
+* `options`: object, not required.
 Can contain the keys:
   * `keys`: keys, generated or parsed from URL.
 See [keys secion](#keys)
   * `maxDeltaRetention`: number: maximum number of retained deltas.
 Defaults to `1000`.
   * `deltaTrimTimeoutMS`: number: after a delta was added to the store, the time it waits before trying to trim the deltas.